 Less is known about B2B influence strategies and much can be learnt, including for the above-mentioned marketeers, from some of the very elaborate influence strategies developed for B2B and especially in the high-tech world.
 In B2B, it is hard to cheat.
 Influence is built upon business practice and knowledge, not on hearsay.

 B2B is also conducive to more long-term, in-depth strategies and ethics is key.
 This, in my mind is the cornerstone of any good influencer marketing strategy.
-To prove this point I have interviewed Mark Schaefer who recently co-authored a White Paper with Traackr’s Evy Wilkins entitled “The Rise of Influencer Marketing in B2B Technology”.
+To prove this point I have interviewed Mark Schaefer who recently co-authored a The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. with Traackr’s Evy Wilkins entitled “The Rise of Influencer Marketing in B2B Technology”.

 In this interview recorded over Skype from Mark’s home in Tennessee, the famous blogger and author has covered all the most important aspects of influencer marketing and provided tips which, in my mind, are useful to all kinds of marketeers who want to get involved in similar projects, be they in B2B or B2C marketing.